Do You Offer God a Sacrifice of Praise?

 The term “sacrifice of praise” is only found in one verse in the Bible.
 It’s a curious phrase.
 What does it mean?

 Whatever it may refer to, the first thing we see is we are to do it continually.
 We are to offer a constant sacrifice of praise to God.
 To do this, we must adopt a wider understanding of praise as more than just singing.
-It certainly includes the things we say, as well as the things we don’t say – praising God with words we use as well as the words we keep to ourselves.
-A sacrifice of praise could also encompass our attitude as we go about life, even our demeanor.A sacrifice of praise could include everything we give up for God as an act of praise.
+It certainly includes the things we say, as well as the things we don’t say—praising God with words we use as well as the words we keep to ourselves.
+This offering of praise could also encompass our attitude as we go about life, even our demeanor.A sacrifice of praise could include everything we give up for God as an act of praise.
 Click To Tweet

-While sacrifice of praise could include everything we give up for God as an act of praise, I don’t think that concept ties in with this verse because we can’t continually offer sacrifices.
-We can indeed praise God through our sacrificial living and giving, but this isn’t what sacrifice of praise means.
+While sacrifice of praise could include everything we give up—that is, what we sacrifice—for God as an act of adoration, I don’t think that concept ties in with this verse because we can’t continually offer sacrifices.
+We can indeed praise God through our sacrificial living and giving, but this isn’t what phrase means.

 How do you praise God?
 Should you add anything to your practice?

 Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
 He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.